Generated at: 2026-05-16 10:33:05

 ☆-☆-☆ Body Start ☆-☆-☆

-The Japanese solar power generation industry has grown alongside rising public awareness of renewable energy since the Great East Japan Earthquake in 2011.
+The Japanese solar power generation industry has grown alongside rising public awareness of renewable energy since the 2011 Great East Japan Earthquake.
 In particular, the Feed-in Tariff (FIT) scheme introduced by the government served as a major incentive, making it easier for individuals and companies to install solar power plants.
 Under this system, the installed capacity of solar power equipment in Japan reached approximately 64.7 GW between 2012 and 2020.

 However, new investment has become difficult because the burden of the FIT scheme has been reflected in electricity rates and the purchase price has been decreasing year by year.
 According to announcements by the Ministry of Economy, Trade and Industry, the FIT purchase price has settled between 9.5 and 16 yen/kWh as of 2023.
 This is lower than the initial purchase price and represents a significant challenge for continuing capital investment in solar power.